 Justice Bhushan, on behalf of Chief Justice Misra and himself, wrote the majority opinion.
 Justice Nazeer wrote a dissenting opinion.

 Justice Bhushan held that the Supreme Court need not review its 1994 judgment in Faruqui.
-In Faruqui, a five-judge Bench held that the State could acquire land on which a mosque is situated.
+In Faruqui, a three-judge Bench held that the State could acquire land on which a mosque is situated.
 Faruqui established that a mosque is not an 'essential part of the practice of Islam'.
 Bhushan emphashised that Faruqui was made in the context of land acquisition and, hence, should not be viewed as a governing factor for the purpose of deciding all suits.
 Bhushan concluded that the 'questionable observations' in Faruqui are not relevant in this case, which he emphasised is a title dispute, not a land acquisition matter.

 Justice Bhushan dismissed the res judicata motion.
 When res judicata is invoked, a Court dimisses a case on the grounds that it has already been judged.